 Historic Albany Sights

 Albany plays a central role in the ANZAC (Australian and New Zealand Army Corps) legend, being the last port of call for troopships departing Australia in the First World War.
-In many cases, it was the last time troops stepped on Australian soil and is therefore a prominent memorial.
+In many cases, it was the last time troops stepped on Australian soil and is, therefore, a prominent memorial.
 The first ever recorded Dawn Service was conducted by Anglican Chaplain Padre White (44th Battalion AIF) on 25 April 1923 atop Mount Clarence, and has been held ever since with several thousand people participating each year.
 November 1, 2014 marked 100 years since the largest detachment of ANZAC troops departed Australia, many never to return.

 The impressive ship on the Albany foreshore is a full-scale replica of the Brig Amity, which brought the first settlers and convicts to Albany in 1826 on Christmas Day.
 Climb aboard and go below the decks to follow the story of the Amity’s journey from Sydney to King George Sound.

-The old whaling station at Discovery Bay is now a fascinating museum and is well worth a visit to discovery the region’s recent history.
+The old whaling station at Discovery Bay is now a fascinating museum and is well worth a visit to discover the region’s recent history.
 Climb aboard the Cheynes IV whaling vessel or visit the Giants of the Sea exhibit.
 It is not uncommon to see the protected whales breaching and playing close to the station, where they once were hunted.

-- Spend the day at Middleton Beach and Ellen Cove, swimming, picnicking or enjoying the playground facilities.
+Go swimming, picnicking or enjoying the playground facilities.
 Relax under the Norfolk pine trees or in one of the cafés, soaking in the village atmosphere.
 The Ellen Cove Boardwalk meanders around the coast to the port and is the perfect viewing location for whales between June and October.

-- Sample Oysters near Emu Point.
 The calm, shallow waters of Emu Point are ideal for children and popular for fishing.
 Nearby Oyster Harbour is used for oyster and mussel farming and is home to the Albany Rock Oyster, which you can purchase direct from the farms.

-- Take a drive to Two Peoples Bay Nature Reserve.
 Well-known for its small colony of noisy scrub birds, visitors can explore the interpretive centre or take a leisurely stroll along the squeaky white sands of the beautiful Little Beach or Waterfall Beach.

-- Dive the former HMAS Perth II Dive Wreck.
 Scuttled in 2001, it provides a prolific wonderland for divers and snorkellers to explore different species of fish and marine life.

-- Explore Torndirrup National Park.
 Here you will find some of Albany’s most famous attractions.
 Natural Bridge is a rock formation sculptured into a bridge, shaped by the powerful swells of the Southern Ocean.
 Nearby is The Gap, a 24 metre drop where the ocean rushes into a large cavern in the rocks.
 Wildflowers form a colourful blanket along the cliffs and seals can often be seen playing in the waters below.